 Melissa graduated from the University of Pennsylvania with a Master’s Degree in Biomedical Engineering, and has since managed multiple businesses, ranging from a small Café to a logistical department for a large supply company.
 Having also worked in the scientific field as a cancer research biologist, she became interested in the healing power of ayahuasca and other plant medicines.
 She has now found her place helping those seeking healing through traditional plant medicine ceremonies.
-Melissa has completed projects in this realm including coordinating scientific studies, developing website content and resources, helping raise over $12,000 to fund solar panel installations for the Amazon village of Libertad, and most recently, coordinating and helping produce a documentary about war veterans with PTSD and their healing journey with ayahuasca.
+Melissa has completed projects in this realm including coordinating scientific studies, developing website content and resources, helping raise over $12,000 to fund solar panel installations for the Amazon village of Libertad, and helping produce a documentary about war veterans with PTSD and their healing journey with ayahuasca.
 Having lived in Peru for a year and a half, and now Costa Rica, she has also deepened her work with the plants through several master plant dietas.
 Her desire is to help those who undertake such an important and transformative pilgrimage to trust the process fully, by caring very deeply about every person’s well-being, ensuring all questions are answered and logistics are handled, such that each person feels completely safe to get the most out of their healing.

 In an effort to dive more fully into the plant medicine movement and recent renaissance of psychedelic science, she is also currently writing a book called Roots of Consciousness, which has won the MAPS-sponsored psychedelic literature contest through Publishizer.
 Check it out here: www.rootsofconsciousness.net